 Semana Santa in Seville is probably the most famous Holy Week celebration in the world.

-During seven days Seville transforms itself into an incredible art and music performance.
-Even though Semana Santa in inspired by Christian facts and religious beliefs, you shouldn’t miss this amazing spectacle.
+During 7 days Seville transforms itself into an incredible art and music performance.
+And even though Semana Santa in inspired by Christian facts and religious beliefs, you shouldn’t miss this amazing spectacle.

 Semana Santa in Spanish is the equivalent of the Holy Week.
 It’s one of the most important events of the city along with the Feria de Abril.